 What is Python?

 Python is one of the most widely used programming languages in Artificial Intelligence, thanks to its simplicity, flexibility, and scalability.
-You can seamlessly use it with the data structures, and other frequently used AI algorithms.
-Furthermore, being an open-source programming language helps developers modify and evolve it continually and make syntax easier, contributing to its efficiency.
+You can seamlessly use it with the data structures and other frequently used AI algorithms.
+Furthermore, being an open-source programming language helps developers modify and evolve it continually and make the syntax easier, contributing to its efficiency.
 In addition, there are a large amount of in-built libraries that help accelerate AI programming.
 For example, Tensorflow is widely applied for Mevolving but is; PyTorch for natural language processing.
 On top of that, python copes well with small scripts as well as easily supports enterprise applications.
 In short, it’s the most favorable choice of programming when it comes to AI.

 What Should We Study for AI?

 - Concepts-Computer Science, Statistics, Mathematics, Machine Learning, Deep Learning, Neural Networks, Distributed Computing

 - Programming skills required– Python, R, and Scala.